 ☐ The platform must be round and the same diameter as your yurt. ☐ The screw in the tip of each rafter should be installed to keep the rafter from lifting off the tension cable.
-(Page 8) ☐ The rafters over the door should be secured to the top door sill with the screws provided.
-(Page 8) ☐ If the Snow & Wind Kit was purchased, two screws need to be installed through the lattice wall into the back of each rafter support.
-(Page 12) ☐ After making sure the gap is 1", be sure the cord in the grommet strip (under the valance) is securely tied to the last grommet on the top cover next to the door.
-(Page 24) ☐ The gap between the side cover and grommet strip on the top cover needs to be a consistent 1" before securing the bottom of the side cover to the platform.
-(Page 24) ☐ The cord that is laced through the grommets at the bottom of the top cover valance needs to be pulled as tight as possible, and secured at the door frame.
+(Page 9) ☐ The rafters over the door should be secured to the top door sill with the screws provided.
+(Page 10) ☐ If the Snow & Wind Kit was purchased, the cables in the rafters zigzag in opposite directions so they pull against each other and both cables need to have the same amount of tension on them.
+(Page 12 and diagram page 13) ☐ If the Snow & Wind Kit was purchased, two screws need to be installed through the lattice wall into the back of each rafter support.
+(Page 11) ☐ The gap between the side cover and grommet strip on the top cover needs to be a consistent 1" before securing the bottom of the side cover to the platform.
+(Page 24) ☐ After making sure the gap is 1", be sure the cord in the grommet strip (under the valance) is securely tied to the last grommet on the top cover next to the door.
+(Page 24) ☐ The cord that is laced through the grommets at the bottom of the top cover valance needs to be pulled as tight as possible and secured at the door frame.
 (Page 28) ☐ If the dome opener is purchased it is extremely important to make sure the opener spindle is installed correctly to avoid breaking the dome skylight.
-(Page 30) ☐ When cleaning the dome skylight DO NOT USE glass cleaners!
-See care recommendations on page 48. ☐ Remember that this manual includes a care and maintenance section that should be referred to periodically.
+(Page 32) ☐ When cleaning the dome skylight DO NOT USE glass cleaners!
+See care recommendations on page 50.
+Remember that this manual includes a care and maintenance section that should be referred to periodically